In this article:

-Running an experiment allows you to compare one of your ad settings against a variation of that setting to see which performs better.
+Running an experiment lets you compare one of your ad settings against a variation of that setting to discover which one performs better.
 Experiments work by splitting your site's traffic between the original ad setting and the variation, so that their performance can be measured side by side.
-Experiments help you to make informed decisions about how to configure your ad settings, and can help you to increase your earnings.

-- Sign in to your AdSense account, and click Optimization > Experiments.
+- Sign in to your AdSense account.
+Click Optimization, then Experiments.

 When you create an experiment you:

 - Select the original ad setting that you want to compare the experiment variation against.